-- 2. Launch the Tether app. - 3.
-Log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 4.
-Connect your device to the router's wireless network. - 5.
-Select the model of your router and manage your router as needed. - Note: If you need to remotely access your router from your smart devices, you need to: - Make sure your TP-Link ID is bound to the router. - Make sure your smartphone or tablet can access the internet with cellular data or a Wi-Fi network.
+- 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 3.
+Connect your device to the router's wireless network. - 4.
+Go back to the Tether app, select the model of your router and log in with the password you set for the router. - 5.
+Manage your router as needed. - Note: If you need to remotely access your router from your smart devices, you need to: - Log in with your TP-Link ID.
+If you don't have one, refer to Register a TP-Link ID. - Make sure your smartphone or tablet can access the internet with cellular data or a Wi-Fi network.